Travelling by train from Florence

 of that event as he gets into that tunnel

-station some coach of Italicus Express still remained, then they
+San Benedetto station some coach of Italicus Express still remained,

-have been scrapped.
-You could see them passing with the train,
+then they have been scrapped.
+You could see them passing with

-maybe they prevented people from forgetting, it was better they
+the train, maybe they prevented people from forgetting, it was

-didn't.
-Their images can still be seen at the end of the film
+better they didn't.
+Their images can still be seen at the end

-of an unpunished slaughter.
-Today a fragment of that train became
+victim of an unpunished slaughter.
+Today a fragment of that train

 Now the fascists have turned good, they even go to Jerusalem,